gotrash/theme/site/content/docs/5.3/customize/sass.md

 // 8.
 Add additional custom code here
 ```

 With that setup in place, you can begin to modify any of the Sass variables and maps in your `custom.scss`.
 You can also start to add parts of GoTrash Theme under the `// Optional` section as needed.
-We suggest using the full import stack from our `bootstrap.scss` file as your starting point.
+We suggest using the full import stack from our `gotrash.scss` file as your starting point.

 ## Compiling